 Analysis paralysis sets in.
 Whether the project is software, art, or even cleaning your house, it’s easy to focus on making it perfect and never actually finishing what you’re doing.

 There are several issues with striving to get things perfect the first time.

 First of all, especially when learning something new, it can be discouraging to never finish anything.
 The sense of accomplishment, fulfillment, that you get from creating something powers the learning process.

 There will be things you’ll learn along the way about how the finished product should look.
 Each new discovery will change the way you see the whole solution.
-Until you have a finished working prototype, you’ll never be able to see what the best option should really be.
+Until you have a finished working prototype, you’ll never be able to see what the best solution really should be.
 There will be things you’ll only discover once you see everything working.

 Another serious problem with making the first version of your project perfect is that you won’t know how well it accomplishes what you’re trying to accomplish, until it’s done and other people use it.

-They say that if your product is perfect when you launch it, you waited too long to launch.
+They say that if your product is perfect when you launch it, you’ve waited too long to launch.